 Some members of Student Council have voiced objections to the motion.
 As recorded in the Council’s minutes, one student argued that the motion would “either restrict what students are eating, or allow students to buy food elsewhere, which would decrease usage of University catering services be in the best interests of the University.”
 To this, the proposers of the motion responded that Cambridge actually saw an increase in sales after they stopped selling beef and lamb in canteens.

 The VP Women, Alex Foley, has spoken in support of the motion: “We should focus on the motion as it is and avoid slippery slope arguments.
 This is about changing people’s habits, not dictating what they can and can’t do.”
 Foley warned against “overestimating how hard-done-by people will feel if they’re not served beef at an event.”

 Others believed the motion’s demand were too harsh.
-A student at St. Anthony’s College suggested lobbying for a reduction, rather than a cessation in red meat sales.
+A student at St. Antony’s College suggested lobbying for a reduction, rather than a cessation in red meat sales.

 The motion passed in its original wording, with 31 votes for, 9 against and 13 abstentions.

 Ben Farmer, Oxford SU Vice President Charities and Communities, told Cherwell: “I welcome the mandate to engage the University on this important issue.
 However, it is important to recognise that food-based changes may not be possible for every student or staff member at the University.
 Further, food-based changes are just one part of changes we’d like to see the University make to tackle the Climate Crisis.